Sharlottes/judgekit/README.md

 the testcase file is designed for automatically input. you can see example format in [here](https://github.com/Sharlottes/judgekit/blob/master/examples/testcase.hjson)

-HJson is more humanatic json format than original Json format. you can see hjson format examples in [here](https://hjson.github.io/try.html)

-first of all, the strongest benefit of hjson in this testcase's usage is **multiple line string avaliable**. so if code judge gives I/O examples, you can just copy and paste on this `testcase.hjson`.
+Test case can be three format - [json](https://en.wikipedia.org/wiki/JSON), [hjson](https://hjson.github.io/try.html), [yaml](https://en.wikipedia.org/wiki/YAML).

-`testcase.hjson` is default file of TestCase. you can customize the name and use to `--testcase` flag's value. at least, `testcase.hjson` should be in CMD path (current terminal path).
+`testcase.hjson` is default file of TestCase. you can customize the name and use to `--testcase` flag's value. at least, it be in CMD path (current terminal path).

 ## Code Generation (WIP)